SVG Animations

 The keyTimes values that define the associated segment are the Bézier anchor points, and the keySplinesvalues are the control points.
 Thus, there must be one fewer sets of control points than there are keyTimes.

-Just like keyTimes, the values must all be in the range 0 to 1.
+Just like keyTimes, the values must all be in the range 0 to 1. - additive

 Controls whether or not the animation is additive.